-This post of Betting School focuses on Betting exchanges, which are a new concept in the sports betting industry.
+This post of focuses on Betting exchanges, a relatively newer concept in the sports betting industry.
 Namely, betting exchanges allow punters to bet against each other, instead of betting against the bookmaker.
 In other words, it offers a platform for buying and selling odds, while bettors pay commission to use the platform.
 Other than that, the betting exchange doesn’t actively take part in the process.

 Since betting exchanges often offer better odds, transparency and unique experience, their popularity is constantly on the rise.
 Therefore, more and more top-class betting sites are including this service in their offers.

 Let’s see how a betting exchange works.
 Namely, it features a platform where punters can offer odds for sports events or match other punters’ offers.
 Therefore, participating in buying and selling odds is often known as sports trading.